primiano/perfetto-docs/docs/design-docs/api-and-abi.md

  * [Protobuf messages](#protos)

-The whole tracing protocol ABI is binary stable across platforms and is updated maintaining both backwards and forward compatiblility.
+The whole tracing protocol ABI is binary stable across platforms and is updated maintaining both backwards and forward compatibility.
 No breaking changes have been introduced since its first revision in Android 9 (Pie, 2018).
 See also the [ABI Stability](#abi-stability) section below.